sensu/sensu-docs-legacy/0.9/packages.md

 ### Copy cert.pem and key.pem to C:\opt\sensu\ssl

-These can be obtained from the Sensu server or on another Sensu client node (/etc/sensu/ssl/ by default).
+These can be obtained from the Sensu server or on another Sensu client node (located in /etc/sensu/ssl/ by default).

 ### Create C:\opt\sensu\config.json